Amazon And The Art Of (The Grocery) War

 A surprise because Amazon has always used digital tools and technologies to crush existing brick-and-mortar retail and shift those sales to digital channels.

-A surprise because no one ever expected Amazon to buy a beleaguered 431-store brick-and-mortar grocery store chain whose sales per square foot were second only to Costco Costco (NASDAQ:COST) in 2015, but with a business model that's now under attack from competitors who've taken a bite out of their once strong but very pricey organic food foothold.
+A surprise because no one ever expected Amazon to buy a beleaguered 431-store brick-and-mortar grocery store chain whose sales per square foot were second only to Costco (NASDAQ:COST) in 2015, but with a business model that's now under attack from competitors who've taken a bite out of their once strong but very pricey organic food foothold.

 A surprise, because it's much more about changing how consumers spend the roughly 12 percent of their household budgets allocated today to groceries and food - food eaten in the home and food eaten in restaurants - than going head to head with grocery stores.